 You can have as many menu items as you want underneath a parent item.
 On your live site, the sub-items will appear when you hover your cursor over the parent item.

 Selecting a menu location

 Now that you have your menu configured exactly how you want, it's time to add it to your site!
-If you are using a 17th Avenue theme, you will have two menu locations, Primary Navigation and Secondary Navigation.
-You must choose one of these before your menu will display anywhere on your
+If you are using a 17th Avenue theme, you will typically have two menu locations, Primary Navigation and Secondary Navigation.
+You must choose one of these before your menu will display anywhere on your site.

 Adding your menu to your site